How Do You Prepare a Tablet Dosage?

 For the

-preparation of Tablet Dosage Forms, there are three Methods
+preparation of Tablet Dosage Forms, three Methods

 of Tablet Compression are used.